-Although cold brew’s caffeine amount surpasses several types of coffee, including cold coffee, no amount of variations will beat espresso.
+Although cold brew’s caffeine amount surpasses several types of coffee, including cold coffee, nothing beats espresso if you are looking for a caffeine jolt.

 Cold brewed coffee has a distinct, intense flavor.
 Due to its low acidity, its flavors range from chocolatey and nutty to even earthy — basically a mix of dark flavors.
 It also lacks the quintessential coffee smell that usually gives away its brewing method and type.

 Espresso, on the other hand, has more defined and rich flavors.
 It has higher acidity than cold brew, but it’s well-balanced.
 It’s thick and creamy and comes with earthy, caramel undertones.
 The taste also includes a slight bitterness that usually hits your taste buds a few seconds after taking a sip.